 - The Unity of the Arts – presenting the Secession movement and Moser’s evolution into an artist active in diverse fields, joining and driving the trend toward the Gesamtkunstwerk and developing the Viennese style

 When people think of Vienna around 1900, they think of those artists that have gained widespread international recognition.
-A Klimt painting can fetch $150 million, a Moser painting a mere fraction of that.
-The MAK exhibition demonstrates why his name actually belongs on the same page of the big book of art and design history.
+A Klimt painting can fetch US$150 million, a Moser painting a mere fraction of that.
+The MAK exhibition demonstrates, however, why the latter’s name also deserves its own page in the big book of art and design history.

 Dates and tickets